codersforcauses/poops/docs/quick_start.md

    yarn emu
    ```

-1. To kill the emulators, press `Ctrl + z` and run:
+1. To kill the emulators, press `Ctrl + c` and run:

    ```bash
    yarn emu:stop